PramitLikhan/BongoBD/QuestionAnswers.md

         }
     }

-This design has some problems considering international conventions of coding , a setter method should not return anything and should have parameter or arguments that the method was supposed to set their value into preferred variables.
+This design has some problems considering international conventions of coding , a setter method should not return anything and should have parameter/s or argument/s that the method was supposed to set their value into preferred variables.
+On the contrary a the style of the methods mentioned to have a setter method should be getter methods because they do return values after finishing a certain action.

 b) Use a different design pattern for this solution.

+Answer:

+We can use abstract class design where the properties given for a generalized entity will be stored in an abstract class, which we will extend and build our car and plane class.

+3.Write a video player application with ‘Play’, ‘Forward’ , ‘Rewind’ functionalities.
+Please write pseudocode for this program and explain the design pattern you will use to develop these three functionalities.

 Answer: